A PDF of this policy is at the bottom of the page.

 Chapter 2 – Employee Use of Resources

-University employees may not use state resources (including any person, money, or property) under their official control or direction or in their custody, for personal benefit or gain, or for the benefit or gain of any other individuals or outside organization.
+University employees may not use university resources (including any person, money, or property) under their official control or direction or in their custody, for personal benefit or gain, or for the benefit or gain of any other individuals or outside organization.
+Additional limitations are outlined in EWU Policy 901-01 (Ethical Standards).

-Proper stewardship of state resources, including funds, facilities, tools, property, employees and their time, is a responsibility that all state officers and employees share.
+Proper stewardship of university resources, including funds, facilities, tools, property, employees and their time, is a responsibility that all university employees share.

 Responsibility and accountability for the appropriate use of University resources ultimately rests with the individual employee who uses University resources as well as the employee who authorizes the use of University resources.